janikvonrotz/awesome-powershell/readme.md

 - [Doug Finke](https://dfinke.github.io/#blog) - Author of [PowerShell for Developers](http://shop.oreilly.com/product/0636920024491.do).
 - [Mike F. Robbins](http://mikefrobbins.com/) - Microsoft MVP.
 SAPIEN Tech MVP.
 Co-author of Windows PowerShell TFM 4th Edition.

+## Books

+- [PowerShell in Depth](https://www.manning.com/books/powershell-in-depth) - The go-to reference for administrators working with Windows PowerShell.
+Every major shell technique, technology, and tactic is explained and demonstrated, providing a comprehensive reference to almost everything an admin would do in the shell.
+- [Windows PowerShell in Action, Third Edition](https://www.manning.com/books/windows-powershell-in-action-third-edition) - The latest revision of this comprehensive reference guide.
+- [Learn Windows PowerShell in a Month of Lunches, Third Edition](https://www.manning.com/books/learn-windows-powershell-in-a-month-of-lunches-third-edition) - An innovative tutorial designed for busy IT professionals.
+Just set aside one hour a day - lunchtime would be perfect - for a month, and you'll be automating Windows tasks faster than you ever thought possible.
+- [Learn PowerShell Scripting in a Month of Lunches](https://www.manning.com/books/learn-powershell-scripting-in-a-month-of-lunches) - A guide to the process of developing, testing, and deploying scripts, and the art of PowerShell toolmaking.

 ## Build Tools

 * [psake](https://github.com/psake/psake) - Build automation tool inspired by rake (aka make in Ruby) and bake (aka make in Boo).